akwilson/collections/README.md

 * Doubles in size whenever it is full
 * Halves in size whenever a quarter full

+## Priority Queue
+* Add items to the queue and initialise with a compare function
+* Compare function defines priority
+* Items will be returned in priority order

 ## Common Functions
 * Return the number of items in the collection
 * Iterate over the collection